 Although Ikea is the best known Scandinavian furniture store, and a popular franchise that operates in over 25 countries, it’s not the only one.
 Jysk from Denmark was opened over 30 years after Ikea and today operates in 27 countries.
 It has not been as successful as Ikea and I believe there are several obvious reasons for this, starting with its name which many still struggle to pronounce – including myself!

 Then there are the products which are bought rather than being made by Jysk as Ikea does, so the quality tends to be far more variable and generally lower.
 Denmark’s image is not as strong as Sweden’s either, although it is riding on the Scandinavian wave started by Ikea.
 And lastly, there is the Ikea Family.
 Jysk hasn’t tried to build a relationship with its customers, so there are no memberships or clubs, no cafes or restaurants to keep customers coming back.
 It is just a store like any other, whereas Ikea is an experience – even if we do all hate the forced in-store path!

 In order to successfully roll out products and services across regions, it is important to know what local image you are portraying and whether it will have the same appeal in new markets or whether it will need to be adapted.

 5. Understand the Category

-Many companies get their rollout strategy wrong because they look at geographical or linguistic proximity, rather than the closeness of the customers’ social sensitivities in them.
+Many companies get their rollout strategy wrong because they look at geographical or linguistic proximity, rather than the closeness of the customers’ social sensitivities or behaviours in them.
 Just because countries are geographically close, doesn’t mean their populations are similar when it comes to category image and usage.

 One clear example of this is Kellogg’s Cornflakes launch into India.
 It failed because they ignored the Indian habit of having a boiled & sweetened milk rather than using cold milk for their cereals.
 Therefore the flakes went soggy and the consumers didn’t appreciate what had promised to be a crunchy breakfast cereal.